metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_machine_pool_v1_manifest.md

 Optional:

+- `compute_subnet` (String) ComputeSubnet specifies an existing subnet for use by compute nodes.
+If omitted, the default (${infraID}-worker-subnet) will be used.
+- `network_resource_group_name` (String) NetworkResourceGroupName specifies the network resource group that contains an existing VNet.
+Ignored unless VirtualNetwork is also specified.
 - `os_image` (Attributes) OSImage defines the image to use for the OS. (see [below for nested schema](#nestedatt--spec--platform--azure--os_image))
+- `virtual_network` (String) VirtualNetwork specifies the name of an existing VNet for the Machines to use If omitted, the default (${infraID}-vnet) will be used.
 - `zones` (List of String) Zones is list of availability zones that can be used. eg. ['1', '2', '3']

 <a id="nestedatt--spec--platform--azure--os_disk"></a>